appelera/ai-compilers-study-material/README.md

 - FlashAttention series and PagedAttention are also recommended to understand the gist of kernel optimization for LLMs[[1](https://arxiv.org/pdf/2205.14135)][[2](https://arxiv.org/pdf/2307.08691)][[3](https://arxiv.org/pdf/2407.08608)][[decoding](https://arxiv.org/pdf/2311.01282)][[paged](https://arxiv.org/pdf/2309.06180)].

 ### Frameworks
-#### A bit of context
-- In pre-LLM era, AI compilers consist of **graph compilers + kernel libraries / compilers**.
-  - Graph compilers perform various computational graph-level optimizations, e.g., operator fusion, constant folding, quantization.
-  - Kernels for individual operators can be crafted by direct programming (*kernel libraries*) or automatic generation (*kernel compilers*).
-  - [TVM](https://github.com/apache/tvm) and [XLA](https://github.com/openxla/xla) were the most popular compiler frameworks.
-- After the domination of LLMs, the focus has shifted to **LLM runtimes + attention kernels**.
-  - LLMs, or autoregressive token generation with Transformer, has become the core workload.
-  - Hence, it is crucial to optimize its performance to the last bit via runtime strategies (e.g., KV caching, iterative scheduling, speculative decoding) and attention algorithms / kernels (e.g. GQA, MLA / FlashAttention, PagedAttention)
-  - [vLLM](https://github.com/vllm-project/vllm) runtime with attention kernels written in [CUTLASS](https://docs.nvidia.com/cutlass/index.html) or [Triton](https://github.com/triton-lang/triton) is a popular choice.
-  - Nonetheless, graph compilers can still be utilized accelerate the rest of the model, providing better baseline performance[[example](https://docs.vllm.ai/en/latest/design/torch_compile.html#python-code-compilation)].
-- Note that [`torch.compile`](https://docs.pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), or [TorchDynamo](https://github.com/pytorch/pytorch/tree/main/torch/_dynamo), is orthogonal from this taxonomy.
-  - It is for *graph capture*, capturing computational graphs during PyTorch's eager execution, allowing graph-level optimization or backward graph generation.
-  - Thus, they can be used together with other compilers and runtimes.

 #### Graph compilers + Kernel libraries
 - NVIDIA [TensorRT](https://github.com/NVIDIA/TensorRT) + [cuDNN](https://developer.nvidia.com/cudnn)
   - Core logics are closed-sourced.